 And she went slowly away with her little girl, whilst her son stood watching her, cut to the heart to let her go, and yet unable to leave the wakes.
-As she crossed the open ground, in front of the Moon and Stars, she heard men shouting, and smelled the beer, and hurried a little, thinking her husband was probably in the bar.
+As she crossed the open ground in front of the Moon and Stars she heard men shouting, and smelled the beer, and hurried a little, thinking her husband was probably in the bar.

-At about half past six her son came home, tired now, rather pale, and somewhat wretched.
+At about half-past six her son came home, tired now, rather pale, and somewhat wretched.

-"Well!" she said, pretending to be a bit cross with him, "if you'd been five minutes later, I should have cleared the things away.
-Another time, you'd have been famishing hours ago-" And she gave him his tea.
 He was miserable, though he did not know it, because he had let her go alone.
 Since she had gone, he had not enjoyed his wakes.